Our Research

 PATIENTS IN ACTION: understanding and supporting the roles played by patient groups in healthcare

-The Patients in Action report ( available at end-October 2024) is provided in two parts (1.
+The Patients in Action report (available now) is provided in two parts (1.
 Quantitative and 2.
 Qualitative – feedback)

 1.)
 Examines the extent to which patient groups are now essential healthcare stakeholders.
 Patient groups have, over the past decade, been taking on a role as vital stakeholders in healthcare systems—both at the level of provision, and at the level of policy.
 This new report allows patient groups to tell their own stories about the important work they do within healthcare systems—locally, regionally, nationally, and even internationally.
 Taken as a whole, it seems, the direct impact that patient groups are having on improving patient outcomes is considerable.